Internal regulation

 For Primary school

-• For primary school, students are under the responsibility of the school during teaching hours and, for the students concerned, during the opening periods of the daycare and studies.
+Students remain under the school’s supervision during teaching hours and, for those concerned, during the opening hours of after-school care and study sessions.

-• The daily schedule is communicated by Pronote.
-In the event of a reorganization not reported the day before on Pronote, parents may be asked to give their authorization to leave the school earlier.
+The daily schedule may also be adjusted, allowing students to start later or finish earlier.
+The updated schedule is communicated via Pronote.
+If a schedule adjustment is not announced the day before on Pronote, parents may be contacted for permission to allow the student to leave school earlier.

 2.II.4 Conditions for moving students outside the school